knative/docs/docs/developer/serving/troubleshooting/debugging-application-issues.md

----
-title: "Debugging issues with your application"
-#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
-weight: 25
-type: "docs"
----

-# Debugging issues with your application
+# Debugging application issues

-You deployed your app to Knative Serving, but it isn't working as expected.
-Go through this step-by-step guide to understand what failed.
+If you have deployed an application but are having issues, you can use the following steps to troubleshoot the application.

-## Check command-line output
+## Check terminal output

 Check your deploy command output to see whether it succeeded or not.
 If your deployment process was terminated, you should see an error message in the output